mattssondavid/newsy/README.md

 The WordPress theme is dependent on NPM.
 Install NPM dependencies by running `npm install` in the root git repository folder.

 To "build" the theme run `npm build`.

+## If unable to use `upload` in WordPress
+WordPress has not access to the upload directory.
+In the container run `chown -R www-data:www-data wp-content/uploads/`